NetherlandsForensicInstitute/lr-benchmark/README.md

 - `repeats`: Number of repeats for each experiment.
 - `scorer`: Scoring models for generating scores.
 - `calibrator`: Models for calibrating scores.
-- `dataset`: Datasets on which the experiments can be executed.
 - `preprocessor`: Data preprocessing steps.
 You can use the value `'dummy'` if no preprocessing is needed.